Viktoru/mlfruitandnut/mlfruitandnut/docs/development_two.md

 ```

-The rest of the fields, you can visit the folders config->install to find more informations on how to build more fields.
+For the rest of the fields, you can visit the folders config->install to find more information on how to build them.

 ```batch
 field.field.node.mlfruitandnut.field_mlfruitandnut_crop.yml